Access to the HPC cluster

 - Copy the input data with scp onto the HPC cluster, e.g. to your directory below /work.

-- SSH into a login node and generating a batch script.
+- SSH into a login node and generate a batch script.

 - Submit the batch script with the command sbatch <scriptname> .
 Helpful commands include squeue, scancel and sview.